Chapter 1: This Venerable One is Dead

 But Mo Ran was different.

-He was a hooligan.
+He was a scoundrel.

 Tens of thousands of people knelt down before him.

-During the second three-year period, the era name was “Gua,” meaning croak.
+During the second three-year period, the reigning era name was “Gua,” meaning croak.
 This was because he’d heard frogs croaking in the courtyard during the summer and decided that this was inspiration sent by the heavens that he couldn’t waste.

 The first year was called “First Year of Cease Battle,” but no matter how you listened to it, it sounded like “First Year of Cock,” which sounded wrong no matter what.